jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## Features

 - Supports all MIDI-controllable Nymphes functions
-- User and Factory preset recall via MIDI Program Change Messages
+- User and Factory preset recall via MIDI Program Change and Bank MSB Messages
 - MIDI CC control of preset parameters, including the modulation matrix
 - Request SYSEX dump of all presets
 - Decode and generate SYSEX messages to access all preset parameters, including chords settings
-  - This also means that most have full floating-point resolution, not just 0-127 MIDI CC values
+  - This also means that most parameters have full floating-point resolution, not just 0-127 MIDI CC values
-- Write to preset slots on Nymphes from the editor via SYSEX
 - Save and load presets as files
 - User-controllable pass-through from MIDI input ports to Nymphes
 - User-controllable pass-through from Nymphes to MIDI output ports